wix-incubator/pro-gallery/README.md

 `cropItems` _(true / false)_:

 When set to true, all items will be cropped according to the specified crop parameters.
-When set to false, all items will be displayed in their original proportions.
+When set to false, all items will be displayed in their original ratio.

 `cropType` _('fit' / 'fill')_:

-When set to 'fill', the items will be cropped to fill the entire rectangle defined by the `cropRatio`.
+When set to 'fill', the items will be cropped to fill the entire rectangle defined by the cropRatio.
 When set to 'fit' the item will be resized to fit inside the same rectangle.

 `cropRatio` _(float)_:

-The proportions of the rectangle that will hold the items (e.g. 1.33 will create rectangles with a standard 4/3 proportions).
+The ratio (width/height) of the rectangle that will hold the items (e.g. 1.33 will create rectangles with a standard 4/3 ratio).

 `smartCrop` _(true / false)_:

-When set to true, items will be cropped as landscape or portrait according to their original proportion.
+When set to true, items will be cropped according to their original ratio as landscape or portrait.

 `itemSpacing` _(integer)_: